Chapter 24 – Problems in Canberra’s ANU – 1968-9

 Most direct investment by firms in other nations aimed to generate income through dividends, transfer pricing and royalties.

-Japanese investors had a more “organic” approach, both at home and abroad.
+Japanese investors, possibly to a lack of confidence, had a more cooperative approach, both at home and abroad.
 Hence the high proportion of joint ventures.

 In Indonesia they were even prepared to experiment with unusual production sharing techniques in a bid to secure raw materials.